bvaughn/js-search/README.md

-# JsSearch: client-side search library
+# Search: client-side search library

 Js Search enables efficient client-side searches of JavaScript and JSON objects.
 It is ES5 compatible and does not require jQuery or any other third-party libraries.